COVID-19: We are committed to health and safety and to the satisfaction of our patrons. Click here to read more.

-2017 marks Charlie’s eighth season with Lake Tahoe Shakespeare Festival.
-He is Producing Artistic Director of three, independently operated, professional theater companies, including Lake Tahoe Shakespeare Festival, Idaho Shakespeare Festival in Boise, Idaho (since 1991), and Great Lakes Theater in Cleveland, Ohio (since 2002).
+2019 marks Charlie’s tenth season with Lake Tahoe Shakespeare Festival.
+He is producing artistic director of three, independently operated, professional theater companies, including Lake Tahoe Shakespeare Festival, Idaho Shakespeare Festival in Boise, Idaho (since 1991), and Great Lakes Theater in Cleveland, Ohio (since 2002).
 Prior to his work in Nevada, Idaho and Ohio, he served as artistic director of Sierra Repertory Theatre in Sonora, California.
-He has also worked with such companies as The Old Globe, La Jolla Playhouse, the Milwaukee and Missouri Repertory Theaters, Actor’s Theatre of Phoenix, and the Los Angeles Shakespeare Festival.
+He also has worked with such companies as The Old Globe, La Jolla Playhouse, the Milwaukee and Missouri Repertory Theaters, Actor’s Theatre of Phoenix, and the Los Angeles Shakespeare Festival.
 Charlie has garnered significant awards for artistic leadership in Boise and Cleveland.
 He shares his life with an incredibly supportive family, his wife Lidia and daughter Alexa.

 After discovering the stage at age 12, Lee grew up a frustrated artist.
 A New England native and a graduate of San Francisco State University, Lee spent many years in the corporate arena on both coasts.
 Deciding enough was enough, and after a brief stint as a personal trainer, she joined the Lake Tahoe Shakespeare Festival in the summer of 2009 where her passion for the theater was reawakened.
 Lee is excited to bring her extensive business management and administrative talents to the Festival, finally fulfilling her childhood dream of joining a theater company!